Day 46 — 07.07.18 — Lincoln, MT to Missoula, MT — 81.16 miles — 1,871.7 elevation gain

 Briefly breaking bar together, he asks me The Burning Question on Everyone’s Mind: “Are you headed to Glacier?”
 Whether my trip is to include Glacier National Park (which I KNOW IS AMAZING I’VE LOOKED IT UP AND SEEN PICS PLUS YOU HAVE TOLD ME) has become, over the past several weeks, one of those thorn-in-one’s-side questions that everyone seems to ask and I find myself somewhat defensively—and regretfully and FOMO-ly, almost guiltily—explaining that, no, it’s not on my route this time.
 “Ohhhhhhhhh, tooooo baaaaad” opines every person in the State of Montana, and every person who’s ever been to Montana, and everyone who hasn’t but has heard of Big Sky/The Treasure State’s greatest treasure.
 “You’re missing out.
 It’s the most amazing thing.
 You’re route is bunk if you’re not doing Glacier.
 I went, because my trip was amazing, unlike your trip and you as a person, both of which pale drastically in comparison in my amazingness.
 In fact, your trip offers zero amazement without Glacier,” says the world.
 I GET IT.
 I SHOULD BE DOING IT.
 I leave this dude tsk-tsking at my terrible fortune of a trip across Montana without Glacier.
 No one seems to care about my defense: practically the whole reason I chose this route so was I could visit my actual friends in Missoula.
 And YES, I KNOW that there’s a route that heads due north from Missoula to Glacier, only a couple of days’ ride.
 [BTW I recently made a new Missoula-based friend through an online NA meeting and I told him that I want to do that ride.
 And yes, he also asked The Burning Question on Everyone’s Mind, but 2.5 years down the road, I’m a hell of a lot less worked up about it!
 Maybe he’ll even be game to do it with me.
 So wait for it.
 I will get my Glacier on, bears be damned!]

 As I near Missoula, the Seventh-of-July traffic starts growing exponentially.
 Lots of camper vans, and RVs towing SUVs, and SUVs towing ATVs, and SUVs transporting racks of bicycles, and then there’s me.
 I pull over to the side of the road in Bonner, as my phone pling!s to life once again after a spell in the boonies.
 [I wonder if AT&T works in rural MT by now?
 Or if, like lambkin, AT&T is never gonna happen in rural MT.]
-I key Kathryn’s address into google maps.
+I key Emily’s address into google maps.
 Ten more miles!
-After almost 30 years of friendship, I will be visiting her in her hometown where she and her husband Eric moved to (from LA several years ago—talk about a switch to a more affordable cost of living!) when Elizabeth was 5 and Michael a toddler.
+After almost 30 years of friendship, I will be visiting her in her hometown where she and her husband Kirk moved to (from LA several years ago—talk about a switch to a more affordable cost of living!) when their kids were toddlers.
 They’re currently camping with a few other families and will be back tomorrow, so I have the run of the house.
-My only responsibility is to feed/water Ace, their big black cat for the next 24 hours.
+My only responsibility is to feed/water the cat for the next 24 hours.
 [R.I.P.
 Ace, cause of death unknown (not on my watch!), probably a predator, now replaced by a dog.]

 The house is really lovely, very open and welcoming.
 It’s also a haven from the mosquitos that plague the Montana atmosphere starting in the late afternoon, about the time I arrive to meet the very vocal Ace and let us in with the hidden key.
-Because there are other houseguests (also on the camping trip)—Virginia, Kay’s BFF from childhood (and who I knew when she came to visit us in Provincetown in the summer of ’91 when Kay and I and a bunch of fellow theater geeks did plays by Genet and Molière to a very scant audience), and her sons Kai and Beck—the guestroom is booked, so Elizabeth has (in?)voluntarily volunteered to cede her Harry Potter Hogwartsland of a bedroom to me for a few nights and will bunk with her brother.
+Because there are other houseguests (also on the camping trip)—Caroline, Emily’s BFF from childhood (and who I knew when she came to visit us in Provincetown in the summer of ’91 when Emily and I and a bunch of fellow theater geeks did plays by Genet and Molière to a very scant audience), and her tweenage sons —the guestroom is booked, so their older kid has (in?)voluntarily volunteered to cede her Harry Potter Hogwartsland of a bedroom to me for a few nights and will bunk with her brother.
 I have use of a car as well!
 After a shower, I take it for a spin, excited to drive a stick for the first time since the 2015 demise of my 1990 black Volvo 240 DL that I loved to death.
 I get myself to Missoula’s better, more humane, less corporate answer to a health food store, aptly but snoringly named Good Food Store—and then I head to an NA meeting.
 At 2,900 miles traveled, it’s my first on the road.

 I am also insanely horny.